guybedford/frontendq/questions.md

 > Lars: Not sure if that makes sense but what I thought would make sense is a fallback mode.
 If it can't find a bundle
         (i.e. 404) just try if the unbundled dependencies are available.

+This is a good suggestion, but the problem is that it is not efficient for the network to try a URL and then if it fails to try another URL.
+Some users might end up using this behaviour in production without realising if we supported it.

 ### Q2: Bundle location

 When I create the bundle as above it is put into the `target` folder.